ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 Different HPC problems require different HPC cluster management software solutions. {{site.data.keyword.Bluemix_notm}} provides two options.
 IBM Spectrum LSF (Load Sharing Facility) is a batch scheduler.
 Users submit jobs onto a queue and these are processed in turn according to the policies and rules that have been defined.
 IBM Spectrum Symphony is a realtime scheduler that's designed to deliver faster response times and aimed specifically at the needs of the Financial Services industry. {{site.data.keyword.Bluemix_notm}} provides tiles that can automatically deploy these software solutions into an HPC cluster.

-Other HPC cluster scheduler solutions from the open source community such as SLURM and Condor, or from other commercial organizations are also available.
+Other HPC cluster scheduler solutions from the open source community such as Slurm and Condor, or from other commercial organizations are also available.
 These must be manually deployed.

 #### Storage options
 {: #storage-options}